Click on the links below.

-Community safety is a priority for the Napranum Aboriginal Shire Council (NASC).
-To achieve this, the NASC endeavors to work with our community to educate pet owners on the responsibilities and requirements of owning a pet.
+Community safety is a priority for the Napranum Aboriginal Shire Council (Council).
+To achieve this, Council endeavors to work with our Community to educate pet owners on the responsibilities and requirements of owning a pet.

-To assist the community in achieving this, the NASC offers incentives.
-Two key areas have been identified.
-Reducing the de-sexed animal registration fee and offering two de-sexing programs per year.
+To assist the Community in achieving this, Council offers incentives and two key areas have been identified: Reducing the de-sexed animal registration fee and offering two de-sexing programs per year.
 Although it is not compulsory to de-sex your pet, it is encouraged.

 Benefits of de-sexing: Females